VOLUNTEER COMMUNITY SERVICE DAY

 begins at 9:00 a.m. and ends at 11:00 a.m.

-The Docent handbook for volunteers of FSNC will provide you with a complete guide to what is offered at Shipley from the history of Shipley, the native plant habitats, restoration efforts, the animal and birds found at Shipley, and our educational programs.
-This is a good way to become familiar with just what Shipley has to offer.
-Join with the hundreds of Shipley volunteers and become a Shipley Docent.
+The Docent handbook for volunteers of FSNC will provide you with a complete guide on relevant information, including the history of Shipley, native plant habitats, restoration efforts, animal and birds found in the nature center, and our educational programs.
+This is a good way to become familiar with everything Shipley offers the community in terms of history, preservation, and education.